jellyfin/jellyfin-sdk-kotlin/README.md

 - AndroidConnectionManager
 - AndroidApiClient

-At minimum, this library requires the following permissions declared in AndroidManifest.xml:

-- INTERNET
-- ACCESS_NETWORK_STATE
-- READ_EXTERNAL_STORAGE

 Special thanks to [Tangible Software Solutions](http://www.tangiblesoftwaresolutions.com/ "Tangible Software Solutions") for donating a license to our project.